-College staff have determined that the Construction

-Manager/General Contractor (CM/GC) form of contracting is the most appropriate contracting method for the project.
+The College is now ready to move forward with the project and staff have determined that the Construction Manager/General Contractor (CM/GC) is the most appropriate contracting method for the project.

-The estimated project budget is between \$3-\$4M.
+The estimated project budget is between \$10-\$12M.